KandhariRishabh14/Website_Kandhari/README.md

 ### 💼 Business Functionality - Professional Portfolio Features

 #### Professional Showcase
-**What I Built:** A real portfolio that showcases actual projects, not just placeholder content.
-Each project has descriptions, technologies used, and links to live demos or code.
+**What I Built:** A real portfolio that showcases actual projects since it is my first project i have placed a gif .

 **Contact Integration:** The Email.js form means potential employers can reach me directly from the website.

 **Resume Download:** PDF resume available for download - makes it easy for recruiters and hiring managers.

-**Social Integration:** Professional networking links that actually work and lead to my real profiles.

-### 📈 Scalability & Future-Proofing
+## 📈 Scalability & Future-Proofing

 #### Modular Design Philosophy
 **My Approach:** Built the site so I can easily add new sections, projects, or features without breaking existing functionality.